 Crown Perth, formerly Burswood Island Casino, is a resort and casino located in Burswood, Western Australia, near the Swan River.
-The resort consists of a casino, a convention centre with meeting rooms, theatre and two ballrooms along with 32 restaurants and bars, a nightclub and recreational facilities.
-It also features three hotels: the 405-room Crown Metropol Perth, the 291-room Crown Promenade Perth and the 500-room luxury hotel Crown Towers Perth, which was opened in December 2016.
+The resort consists of a casino, a convention center with meeting rooms, a theatre, and two ballrooms along with 32 restaurants and bars, a nightclub, and recreational facilities.
+It also features three hotels: the 405-room Crown Metropol Perth, the 291-room Crown Promenade Perth, and the 500-room luxury hotel Crown Towers Perth, which was opened in December 2016.

 Both these casinos offer the game of Pai Gow for players to enjoy.

 Crown casino Melbourne came into existence in 1997 and is licensed to operate 2,628 electronic gaming machines and 540 table games, with a casino license that extends to 2050.
 The casino also includes award-winning VIP facilities.
 Its VIP program is driven by an extensive international clientele, particularly from Asia, while its main gaming floor attracts tourists and locals alike.

 Crown is open 24 hours a day, 7 days a week except on the following days: Christmas Day, Good Friday, and Anzac Day.
 On these days, Crown is closed from 4 am and re-opens at noon.